A Year of Triumphs and Tribulations

 Then, to add to my writer’s woes, building work began on our new office/garage.

 My hubby was kind enough to lend me his noise-cancelling headphones.
 This helped a bit, although there were some days that I could still feel the vibration of an angle grinder through the soles of my feet.
-I’m one of those weird people who finds any background noise a massive distraction, so it wasn’t long before I was on the verge of taking a mallet to the workmens’ heads!
-I would’ve driven down to the local library to get some peace to write, if it wasn’t for the fact I needed to be on site to deal with the constant stream of minutia, which seemed to arise on an daily basis.
+I’m one of those weird people who find any background noise a massive distraction, so it wasn’t long before I was on the verge of taking a mallet to the workmens’ heads!
+I would’ve driven down to the local library to get some peace to write if it wasn’t for the fact I needed to be on site to deal with the constant stream of minutia, which seemed to arise on a daily basis.

 Who knew that astragals were window crossbars?
 Or a cloaked verge meant roof-edge tiles and not some seedy parking spot.

 Well, after another month of all this noise and chaos, things on the book front were looking decidedly grim, and the self-imposed deadline I’d naively set for finishing my first draft went slinking out of the window with its tail between its legs.
 It was now November and NaNoWriMo was in full swing.
 Meanwhile, I was on the point of a full-blown meltdown.
-I recognise that I’m slow writer compared to many of my peers (and usually I’m okay with that), but knowing that it had taken me four months to write 50,000 words when others could churn it out in one, only served to pile on the pressure, as well as take an even bigger chunk out of my already fragile self confidence.
+I recognise that I’m a slow writer compared to many of my peers (and usually I’m okay with that), but knowing that it had taken me four months to write 50,000 words when others could churn it out in one, only served to pile on the pressure, as well as take an even bigger chunk out of my already fragile self confidence.
 The result of which brought about something I’d never experienced – until now.